zheli/kudocoin-bot/README.md

 Run `yarn deploy`.

+# Develop locally
+Run `yarn watch` and send request using a template like `mockRequest.json`.

 # Debug
 Run `yarn start` and then run `ngrok http 8080`, set the Request URL to the ngrok address.